The average cost to move a piano is $424

 Overall job difficulty

-You're likely to be better off going with an hourly rate for short distances.
+You're likely better off going with an hourly rate for short distances.
 However, you'll likely get a better price at a flat rate over long distances.
 Additionally, with an agreed-upon flat rate, there won't be any surprises at the end of the journey.
 Regardless of the charging method, calculating the moving price involves knowing what equipment and time are required for the job.
-Be prepared to share your instrument's size, type, make, and model to get an accurate estimate for your piano move.
+Be prepared to share the size, type, make, and model of your instrument to receive an accurate estimate for your piano move.

 Moving a piano is separate from the average moving cost for standard household items, which costs between $500 and $1,500.
 The larger and heavier the piano, the more it costs to move.
 For example, moving a small upright unit locally into the first floor of a building is more affordable than transporting a grand onto the fifth floor of a condo two states away.